Absolventa/absolventa.github.io/_posts/2016-03-11-include-a-module-with-parameters.md

 class MyClass2
   include MyMixin
-  define_greeter :afternoon, 'Good Afternoon!
+  define_greeter :afternoon, 'Good afternoon!
 Would you like some tea?' end

 MyClass1.new.morning   # => 'Good morning, sir/madam!'
-MyClass2.new.afternoon # => 'Good Afternoon!
+MyClass2.new.afternoon # => 'Good afternoon!
 Would you like some tea?'
 {% endhighlight %}

 This is obviously a contrived example, but what I dislike about it is the two